Instant Pot Mexican Red Rice

 Instructions

 Add oil to Instant Pot and set to Saute setting.
-When hot and oil is shimmering, add the onion and carrot (if using) and cook, stirring, until it starts to look translucent.
+When hot and oil is shimmering, add the onion and carrot and cook, stirring, until the onion looks translucent.
 Add the garlic and sit for a minute or two more until it smells fragrant.

-Add the tomato sauce to the top of the rice and stir minimally; basically just work it through the top layers of the rice, leaving the majority of it on top of the rice.
-Add the jalapenos or serrano to the top of the rice if using.
+Place liner back in pot.
+Very slowly drizzle tomato sauce over the rice, but do not stir.
+Gently nudge and work it through the very top layers of the rice, not letting it reach the bottom of the liner.
+Less is more; leave the majority of the sauce on top.
+Add the jalapenos or serranos to the top of the rice if using.

 Seal Instant Pot and set for High Pressure, 4 minutes.
-Allow to release for 12 minutes, then turn Instant Pot off.
-Fluff with a large fork.
-Remove the chili and, if using, add in the peas, cover and let sit for five minutes.
+Allow to release for 10 minutes, then turn Instant Pot off.
+Remove the jalapenos or serranos.
+Fluff very gently with a large serving fork.
+If using, add in the peas.
+In either case, lightly cover with lid ajar and let sit for five minutes.
+Remove rice with a thin, metal spatula by gently lifting portions of the rice to the serving bowl.

 Did you make this recipe?